 (As a side note, many solid shampoos and other products don’t have artificial additives like silicone, and the first use can leave you without that silk post-wash feeling.
 But it is actually a good thing!
 Try a few different options until you find the one that works for you.)

-The bathroom is one place where people tend to use a lot of harsh chemicals to get rid of smells and give things a good clean.
-However, a lot of the chemicals in cheaper or standard bathroom cleaners are very harsh.
+We tend to use a lot of harsh chemicals to get rid of smells and give bathrooms a good clean.
+However, a lot of the chemicals in cheaper or standard bathroom cleaners are very harsh for your health and the planet.
 Not only do they hang around in the bathroom being breathed in and touched, but they ultimately end up in our water system.

 Or almost every cleaning issue in the bathroom, vinegar and baking soda will work perfectly.
-There are also a few options for gentle organic cleaning in the bathroom; check out: Clean Living, Nookary, Mrs. Meyers, Bentley Organic, and Method.
+There are also a few options for gentle organic cleaning in the bathroom; check out: Cleancult, Mrs. Meyers, and Method.

 Most of the time, we only need a single cleaner for the bathroom and kitchen, so you don’t need to buy as much.
 They are marketed as one or the other, but they have the same ingredients, just different synthetic scents.